 In Figure 1, the database agent (DBA) is used as a proxy for database server (PostgreSQL).
 The DBA accepts query requests from front-end users via middleware, translates the requests to be understood by database server and retrieves the results from the database server.
 The retrieved results are presented (published) to the requesting front-end user via message / service system (broker) and web service.
-Web service clients interact with the DBA via middleware, and then the agent communicates with PostgreSQL database server via JDBC (Java Database Connectivity) [24] /PostgreSQL driver which resides on the agent.
+Web service clients interact with the DBA via middleware, and then the agent communicates with PostgreSQL database server.
 The agent has responsibility for getting responses from the database server and performs any necessary concatenations of responses occurred from database for the aggregating operation of the web service.
 As an intermediary between middleware and back-end (database server), the agent retains communication interfaces (publish/subscribe) and thus can offload some computational needs.
-Also the agent generates multiple threads which will be associated with multiple database processes for concurrent connections from the multiple threads.
-Each of threads then concurrently communicates with each of databases in the PostgreSQL database server.